 - (Starting from the zero output point) An output voltage representing the musical waveform starts and begins to rise.
 The electrical current starts flowing through the speaker’s voice coil from the positive side to the negative side.

 - A magnetic field is created around the voice coil and is the same polarity as the permanent magnet attached to the speaker basket (frame).
 (Remember that identical magnetic fields repel and opposites attract)

-- The cone begins moving forward and pushes air, creating sound.
+- The cone/diaphragm begins moving forward and creates air pressure, creating sound.

 - As the electrical signal voltage rises towards the top of the sine wave in the musical signal, the current increases, and the voice coil increases its magnetic field strength.

-- This pushes the speaker cone out even further.
+- This pushes the cone out even further.